HaimengBai/431slides/class_06/README.md

 1. Today we focus on Material from the [Course Notes](https://thomaselove.github.io/431notes/) especially Chapter 8.

 2. [Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-1.md) remains due at noon on 2017-09-15.
 Submit your R Markdown file and either the Word or HTML file it generates to https://canvas.case.edu/, please.

-Remember that incomplete work is bad, but not submitting the assignment in a timely fashion is a much, much worse thing to do.
-Get it in.
+- Remember that incomplete work is bad, but not submitting the assignment on time is MUCH worse.
+Get it in by noon.
+- I'll address some of the most frequently seen questions people have sent about this assignment in class today.

-We will post the **answer sketch** for Assignment 1 online over the weekend, as soon as we believe that everyone has turned in the Assignment.
+- We will post the **answer sketch** for Assignment 1 online over the weekend, as soon as we believe that everyone has turned in the Assignment.

 3. [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) has been reposted to add a few clarifying hints.
 It is due at noon on 2017-09-22.